Global Nutrition PG (11497.1)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Flexible||Dr Cathy Knight-Agarwal|

 Assessments to be uploaded by the due date via drop boxes on CANVAS.

 Special assessment requirements

-Students are to achieve a minimum of 50% in each one of the 3 assessment items in order to pass the unit.
-Students must attempt all assessment items to be eligible to pass this unit.
+Students are to achieve a minimum of 50% overall to pass this unit.

 This is largely a self-paced unit.
 The expectation is that students will attend the tutorials (refer to timetable of activities).

 It is highly recommended that students attend the tutorials.

 Use of computer/laptop required.

 Work placement, internships or practicums